Awards of the Royal National Lifeboat Institution: RNIPLS / RNLI awards

-Medal of the RNLI
+Gallantry Medal

-The medal was established in 1824, the same year the RNLI was founded, to reward "humane and intrepid exertions in saving life from shipwrecks on our coasts, deemed sufficiently conspicuous to merit honourable distinction".
-The medal can be awarded for saving life at sea in gold, silver and, since 1917, in bronze.
+The medal was established in 1824, to reward "humane and intrepid exertions in saving life from shipwrecks on our coasts, deemed sufficiently conspicuous to merit honourable distinction".
+The medal can be awarded in gold, silver and, since 1917, in bronze.

-While awards are now only made to lifeboat crew who risk their lives in rescue attempts, a number of nineteenth century medals were bestowed on others who saved life from the sea.
-These included coastguard officers and those who affected a rescue by wading or swimming into the sea from the shore.
+While awards are now usually made to lifeboat crew, they have been made to anyone for their efforts to save life at sea.
+A considerable number of awards were made in the nineteenth century to coastguard officers, for their efforts in coastguard boats, lifeboats, or even as part of a Rocket brigade.
+Awards were made to civilians who affected a rescue by wading or swimming into the sea from the shore.
+In 1991, the RNLI Bronze Medal was awarded to the skipper of the salmon workboat Challenge, for a rescue effected at Burra, Shetland.

 Apart from the metal of manufacture, the design of the three classes is the same.
 When established in 1824, the obverse bore the effigy of King George IV, the first patron of the Institution.
 In 1862 this was changed to a profile of Queen Victoria, with changes to Edward VII in 1902 and George V in 1911.
-In 1937 Royal permission to portray George VI was refused, as the award is not granted by the Crown, and since then the profile of the RNLI founder Sir William Hillary has been used.The reverse, designed by William Wyon, shows three sailors in a lifeboat rescuing a fourth from the sea, below the inscription "Let not the deep swallow me up" taken from Psalm 69.
+In 1937 Royal permission to portray George VI was refused, as the award is not granted by the Crown, and since then the profile of the RNLI founder Sir William Hillary has been used.
+The reverse, designed by William Wyon, shows three sailors in a lifeboat rescuing a fourth from the sea, below the inscription "Let not the deep swallow me up" taken from Psalm 69.
 The reverse of the Edward VII version shows a figure of Hope adjusting the lifejacket of a lifeboatman.
 The original reverse was restored for issues from 1911.
-The medal is engraved on the edge with the name of the recipient and the date the award was approved.The very first medals were presented without any means of suspension, and then with a suspension loop for the plain dark blue ribbon.
-Since about 1852 the current suspension, in the form of two dolphins, has been used, and additional awards in the same class have been recognised by clasps attached to the ribbon.
+The medal is engraved on the edge with the name of the recipient and the date the award was approved.

+The very first medals were presented without any means of suspension, and then with a suspension loop for the plain dark blue ribbon.
+Second-Service awards for these early medals came in the form of a lifeboat, which would be suspended on a chain from the medal.
+Since about 1852, the current suspension, in the form of two dolphins, has been used, and Second-Service awards in the same class have been recognised by clasps attached to the ribbon.

 Up to 2004, a total of 150 gold, 1,563 silver and 791 bronze medals had been awarded.
 Recipients of the Silver Medal have included Grace Darling, who achieved national fame in 1838 when she took part in her lighthouse keeper father's rescue of nine people whose ship had run aground off the coast of Northumberland coast.
 Her father, William Darling, also received the Silver Medal.